 Table of Contents

-- Colleges that accept 1300 SAT score | SAT exam and scoring manual
+Colleges that accept 1300 SAT scores | Introduction

 If you’re wondering whether a 1300 SAT score is good or bad, the answer is that a 1300 SAT score is quite good.
 You are now in the top 88th percentile out of the 1.7 million applicants nationwide who took the SAT admission exam.

-Colleges that accept 1300 SAT score | SAT exam and scoring manual
+SAT exam and scoring manual

 Report of the SAT score